boringresearch/cluster-guide-template/README.md

 `bookdown::render_book(input = "index.Rmd")`

-Then commit the changes and push to the repo.
+To produce a clean build of the website, simply delete the 'docs' folder before rendering, which is where generated files are stored.
+Once rendered, then commit the changes and push to the repo.
 The GitHub website will automatically update with the new changes.